DavidGooddy/Energy-Coding/README.md

 3. Generate a message that provides the total daily imbalance cost and the daily imbalance unit rate.
 4. Report which Hour had the highest absolute imbalance volumes.
 5. Extra analysis or plotting will be appreciated.

+Personal API key put into code, found some other guys code online which calls exactly what I'm wanting (B170 + B180).
+Data is not yet in half hourly format and need to clean it out.

+Still a lot of work to do with regards to data analysis and tweaking the data to what I want